Do You Need Life Insurance in Your 20s?

 First, think about how much coverage you'll need.
 A good life insurance calculator can help you pinpoint a number.
 Then, think about what your budget can afford and how long you need to be covered.
 That can make it easier to choose between term and permanent life.

 Next, scout out your options for buying.
-Check with your employer first to see if life insurance is offered as part of your benefit package.
+Check with your employer first to see if life insurance is offered as part of your benefits package.
 If coverage is available, you may be able to get a discount by purchasing it through your company.

-Once you've gotten the rundown on what your employer offers, you can branch out your search.
+Once you've got the rundown on what your employer offers, you can branch out your search.
 An insurance agent is one option; you could also try searching online to get life insurance quotes from multiple insurers.
 Compare the policies being offered and the premiums to find the policy that best fits your needs.
 Time is on your side, after all.
 While you may recognize the need for life insurance in your 20s, you don't want to rush into a buying decision without getting all the facts first.